 3-Day Institute prepares educators for real science in the garden with students.

-learning, planning, and camaraderie with local partners,
+planning, and camaraderie with local partners, teachers,

-teachers, after-school educators, school garden coordinators.
+after-school educators, school garden coordinators.
+With thanks

-with more to come in the near future!
+more to come in the near future!

 Last year, when Megan Grose’s students at Whitehead Elementary